 I shall approach my first day (or night) of gaming when the new expansion is released by creating a fun theme filled level 1 character and rushing in head-long to any quest I'm able to regardless of level.
 It may not be the smartest plan, but it sure creates a lot of excitement.

-Zyinniah Hazelnut and Curissa Hazelnut on most other servers.
+Zyinniah Hazelnut and Curissa Hazelnut on most servers.

 I plan to spend the days after the expansion hits doing all the house cleaning I have neglected while trying to finsh the epic destinies on 8 characters.
 You don't want to see my kitchen right now.